 Start with the method ground bait and paste power in a large tub or bucket.
 Then add a tin of corn and the particles and give it a very good mix round.
 Make sure all the liquid from these goes into the mix as well.

 Then start adding the pineapple glug until the mixture starts to stick together in the turn.
 One key thing of this mix is to not add any water – everything that’s in it has a flavour for the carp.
+If you really need to, dilute the glug with water at a 50/50 ratio.

-I then put it in the tub to take it to the lake in and stack other tins of bait or bait boxed on it to flatten it down.
+I then put it in the tub to take it to the lake and stack other tins of bait or a bait box on it to flatten it down.
 When you arrive at the lake just give it a quick stir with a bank stick and off you go using it.
 The flattening down seems to get a better hold of it – this is not tested and just my opinion.

 In this setup to match the Pineapple, I will use one of my trusty 15mm carp wafters and I will trim it down to around the size of a large piece of corn.
 I like how the wafter sits on top of the mix and will be moving around with the fish stirring it up.
+Alternatively, you can use corn or maize as hook bait.

 Then as the casual carper says – kick back and catch carp!